twilco/widen.github.io/_drafts/2015-09-10-future-of-the-web-react-falcor.md

 ---
-title:  The Future of Web Development: React + Falcor + ES6
+title:  The Future of Web Development - React, Falcor, and ES6
 author: Ray Nicholus
 categories: react falcor webpack web server JSON HTTP node.js JavaScript ES6
 excerpt: "The future of web application development looks a bit different than what we are all used to.
 I'll show you how to build a simple full-stack JavaScript app using Node.js on the backend, React on the frontend, Webpack for client-side modules support, and Netflix's Falcor as an efficient and intuitive alternative to the traditional REST API."